TheOdinProject/curriculum/web_development_101/installations/command_line_basics.md

 ```
 But once you've typed in a little bit more, it will complete the name for you, making it possible to write out the full file path above by typing as little as `cd Doc[tab]O[tab]W[tab]j[tab]cal[tab]` (depending on what other folders exist on your computer).
 Test it out, and get comfortable with how this works.
 You're gonna love it.

 Third, there's a really handy shortcut for opening everything within a project directory: `.` Once you've installed a text editor, you can use this shortcut to open up an entire project and all of its files in one go.
+This shortcut is also commonly used with Git (which is covered in detail later on) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
 For example, if you have VS Code installed, you can `cd` into the project directory and then type `code .` (with the period) to open up all of the project files.
-This shortcut is also commonly used with Git (which is covered in detail later on) with commands like `git add .` to add all of the files inside of a directory into Git's staging area.
+See the next section of this lesson for a more detailed example.

-#### Opening VSCode from the Command Line
+#### Opening files in VSCode from the Command Line

 On Windows and Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.